biril/backbone-faux-server/README.md

 successful sync will invoke `transport.resolve` while a failed one will invoke `transport.reject`.
 The sync method will always return `transport.promise()`.

-See [the Tranport section](#transports) for further details.
+See [the Transport section](#transports) for further details.

 #### enable ([shouldEnable])

 Enable or disable the faux-server.
 When disabled, syncing is performed by the native Backbone sync method.
 Handy for easily toggling between mock / real server.

 * `shouldEnable`: Indicates whether to enable or disable.
-Set to true or ommit to enable the faux-server, set to false to disable.
+Set to true or omit to enable the faux-server, set to false to disable.

 #### getVersion ()